 This is a solid base recipe that serves as a jumping off point for many others.
-Like my basic vanilla cupcake recipe, these chocolate cupcakes hold a sacred spot in my baking repertoire.
+Like my basic vanilla cupcakes recipe, these chocolate cupcakes hold a sacred spot in my baking repertoire.
 There will never be a reason to find a better version– this is THE chocolate cupcake recipe I use time and time again.

-I shared the recipe on my blog 3 years ago, but I want to walk you through the process (1) with step-by-step pictures, (2) with careful explanations, (3) and I want to emphasize one VERY crucial instruction.
+I shared the recipe 3 years ago, but I want to walk you through the process (1) with step-by-step pictures, (2) with careful explanations, (3) and I want to emphasize one VERY crucial instruction.
 If you skip this instruction, your entire batch will be ruined.
 Trust me, the evidence has landed in my trashcan time and time again.
 It’s not pretty.

 Curious about other foundation recipes?